tanmaygadgil/CS5010-Group/ImageEditorGUI/CodeReview.md

 ## Design Critique

-- How well does the design meet the requirements and goals of the project? - This design is a good implementation of the
-- How modular, extensible, and maintainable is the design?
-- Are there any design patterns or principles that could have been implemented better?
+- The design overall is very modular and easy to extends.
+- The model is designed well.
+Each of the operations has been given its own class and extends a common abstract class. this allows for increased extensibility.
+- The text controller follows the command design pattern, and it is fairly easy to add new commands to the model.
+- The controller for the GUI and the view are very heavily coupled though.
+- The GUI can use more modularity.
+All of the components are implemented in a single java class which gives it too much responsibility.
+- Also, the decision to use buttons for each operation make it a little difficult to add any new operations ot the GUI.

 ## Implementation Critique